kmjayadeep/grpc-web-typescript/README.md

 This repo contains a full working example of grpc-web including the server, envoy proxy and typescript/javascript client

-The code is originally taken from official grpc-web repo https://github.com/grpc/grpc-web/tree/master/net/grpc/gateway/examples/helloworld
+The code is taken from official grpc-web repo https://github.com/grpc/grpc-web/tree/master/net/grpc/gateway/examples/helloworld and modified to make it easier to understand the code and execute.

 ## Running Server with proxy